-For the Gaussian fitting procedure in Experiments 1a and 1b, we used the 'fmincon' function in 322 MATLAB.
-We first fit the group average generalization curves using a Gaussian function characterized 323 by three free parameters subject to the following lower and upper bound constraints: standard deviation 324 [0°, 100°], height [0°, 100°], and mean [-100°, 100°].
-To obtain 95% confidence interval estimates for 325 these parameters, we employed a bootstrapping procedure 1000 times.
-For each iteration, we resampled N 326 participants, where N represents the total number of participants in the experiment, with replacement.
-We 327 then calculated the average generalization function from this bootstrapped sample and derived the three 328 free parameters by fitting the Gaussian function.
-329
+For the Gaussian fitting procedure in Experiments 1a and 1b, we used the fmincon function in MATLAB.
+We first fit the group average generalization curves using a Gaussian function characterized by three free parameters subject to the following lower and upper bound constraints: standard deviation $[0^{\circ}, 100^{\circ}]$, height $[0^{\circ}, 100^{\circ}]$, and mean $[-100^{\circ}, 100^{\circ}]$.
+To obtain 95% confidence interval estimates for these parameters, we employed a bootstrapping procedure 1000 times.
+For each iteration, we resampled N participants, where N represents the total number of participants in the experiment, with replacement.
+We then calculated the average generalization function from this bootstrapped sample and derived the three free parameters by fitting the Gaussian function.

-For the Ignore group in Experiment 1b, we applied a cluster analysis approach to identify if there 330 were any significant clusters during training where the hand deviated from 0 (Tsay et al., 2020).
-This step 331 consisted of three steps.
-First, a t-test was performed for each cycle, asking if the observed hand angle 332 diverged from zero.
-Second, clusters were defined as epochs in which the p value from the t-tests were 333 less than 0.05 for at least two consecutive cycles.
-Third, to identify the probability of obtaining a cluster 334 of consecutive cycles with significant p values, we performed a permutation test.
-In this, we created 1000 335 permutations of the data with the cycles shuffled.
-For each shuffled permutation, we performed the first 336 two steps described above to identify clusters and for those meeting this criterion, we calculated the sum 337 of the t-scores over the significant cycles.
-Doing this for each of the 1000 permutations resulted in a 338 distribution of t-scores.
-The proportion of random permutations which resulted in a t-score of equal or 339 greater to that obtained from the data could therefore be directly interpreted as the p value.
-340
+For the ignore group in Experiment 1b, we applied a cluster analysis approach to identify if there were any significant clusters during training where the hand deviated from 0 (Tsay et al., 2020).
+This step consisted of three steps.
+First, a t test was performed for each cycle, asking if the observed hand angle diverged from zero.
+Second, clusters were defined as epochs in which the p value from the t tests were less than .05 for at least two consecutive cycles.
+Third, to identify the probability of obtaining a cluster of consecutive cycles with significant p values, we performed a permutation test.
+In this, we created 1000 permutations of the data with the cycles shuffled.
+For each shuffled permutation, we performed the first two steps described above to identify clusters, and for those meeting this criterion, we calculated the sum of the t scores over the significant cycles.
+Doing this for each of the 1000 permutations resulted in a distribution of t scores.
+The proportion of random permutations, which resulted in a t score of equal or greater to that obtained from the data could therefore be directly interpreted as the p value.

-Applying the first two steps to the actual data, we identified only one cluster, and only of length two (training cycle 10 mean = 2.32° [1.29° , 3.35°], t(11) = 4.956, p = 4.315e-4, d = 1.431, and cycle 11 mean = 1.58° [0.55° , 2.62°], t(11) = 3.362, p = 0.006, d = 0.971).
-The sum of t-scores for the two consecutive cycles (t = 8.318) was compared to the distribution generated by the permuted distribution, producing a p-value of 0.004.
-We therefore concluded that this cluster of cycles represented a significant deviation from 0, rather than being due to chance.
+Applying the first two steps to the actual data, we identified only one cluster, and only of Length 2, Training Cycle 10 mean = 2.32° [1.29° , 3.35°], t(11) = 4.956, p = 4.315e-4, d = 1.431, and Cycle 11 mean = 1.58° [0.55° , 2.62°], t(11) = 3.362, p = .006, d = 0.971.
+The sum of t scores for the two consecutive cycles (t = 8.318) was compared with the distribution generated by the permuted distribution, producing a p value of .004.
+We therefore concluded that this cluster of cycles represented a significant deviation from 0, rather than being because of chance.